Professional Drone Surveys in Ireland

 The significant advantage of drone surveying over traditional surveying is the speed at which data can be delivered.
 Drone Surveys can cover much larger areas more quickly than conventional surveying methods.

 Drone Surveying is also safer; people do not have to walk in dangerous places.
-Where ground control is required, this can be planned and placed safely without the risk of twisted ankles or breaks.
+Where ground control is required, it can be planned and placed safely, without the risk of twisted ankles or broken bones.

 Drone Surveying Workflow - How is a drone survey conducted?